GAGGIUINO/gaggiuino.github.io/docs/guides/lego-component-build-guide.md

 The jumper wires get routed under the AC-DC power supply like above.

 # Finish
-You can chose whether or not to use header pins on the Blackpill for connecting to an ST-Link, but you could also solder wires directly to those connection points.
+You can chose whether to use header pins on the Blackpill for connecting to an ST-Link or soldering wires directly to those connection points.

 Close the housing with 4 screws to complete.

 Things that are not pictured
-- steam/brew switche wiring
 - *optional* scale wiring
 - *optional* ToFnLED wiring